SilvieHong/SilvieHong.github.io/_posts/2024-10-04-web-optimization.md

 </script>
 ```

-It looks similar to @import, but it's asynchronous.
+It looks similar to `@import`, but it's asynchronous.
 It's useful when you need detail controlls and it prevents flickering when the font changes.
-But, slower than using link or @font-face.
+But, slower than using link or `@font-face`.